COSIMA/regional-mom6/paper/paper.md

 ![A snapshot of surface currents from a MOM6 regional simulation of the Tasman sea.
 The simulation is forced by GLORYS and ERA5 reanalyses datasets.
 The source code at @tasmantides. \label{fig:tasman}](tasman_speed.png){ width=80% }

-\autoref{fig:tasman} show the surface currents from a region ocean simulation of the Tasman sea configured with `regional_mom6`.
+\autoref{fig:tasman} shows the surface currents from a regional ocean simulation of the Tasman sea that was configured using the `regional_mom6` package.
-In this case, the forcing datasets are GLORYS and ERA5, with an 1/80th degree horizontal resolution and 100 vertical levels.
+In this simulation, the forcing datasets used were GLORYS and ERA5 reanalyses and the simulation was configured with a horizontal resolution of 1/80th degree and 100 vertical levels.

 # Statement of need